viamrobotics/docs/docs/appendix/contributing.md

 ## Content types

 When creating a new piece of content, decide which one of the four content types the content should be.
-Note this in a comment in the frontmatter of the file.
+Note this in a comment in the front matter of the file.

 The docs use the [Diátaxis Framework](https://diataxis.fr/) as the basis of the content structure with the following four content types: